fmxsh/f3c/f3c-spec.md

 | `<tc-start>` | `tcs`     | `/-`    | Comment block start. |
 | `<tc-end>`   | `tce`     | `-/`    | Comment block end.   |

-## Constraints

-The _f3c_ can only be perceived to occur where there is a concrete representational layer of undifferentiated sequential units.
-This means: a sequence of undifferentiated characters.
-The _f3c_ is thus constrained to exist in such a place.
-It can not for example exist as a 3d-matrix, because the representational units of the 3d-matrix do not occur sequentially where one clearly follows another linearly.

-The _f3c_ is constrained to the requirement that the sequence of units is processed, meaning the units are considered one by one individually.

-The _f3c_ is constrained to the requirement that the sequence of units is processed from left to right.

-The _f3c_ is limited to be a queryable format meaning that the format must be able to be queried by an application for specific data.

-The _f3c_ is constrained to be a streaming format, meaning it can not require to reach a presumed end of the data before meaningfully parsing the content.
-This means that the format does not require building an internal model of all configuration data being given to it before parsing the data.
-Instead, the parser builds an internal model of what it has right in front of itself and up till its current position, and throws away everything of the prior that is not queried for.

-No escaping.

-Minimal set of tokens.

-Must support nesting.

-Must support custom type checking.

-...

 ## Constitution

 The _definition of concept and representation of f3c_ consists of several things.